WV-design/Trinity-toolhead/Files (WIP)/readme.md

 ### Heads up, read this page before printing!
 Trinity is too tall for most belt tensioners, therefore Prooda developed a new one.
-This can be found in the "extras" section
+This can be found in the "extras" section Want to use a toolhead board ~~To increase the y footprint~~ ?
+Check out the "extras" section, there are files for 2 boards.
+Want probe mounts?
+Beacon works natively and buckshot/klicky00 (with an adapter plate in... you guessed it "Extras"!)

 ### selection single/multi color (from version 1.42 on)
 I designed a "logo cutout" piece so you can choose how to print the logo.
 Options include: